yaypm/davis-server/README.md

 Welcome to the DAVIS project.
 You'll find comprehensive guides and documentation to help you start working with DAVIS as quickly as possible, as well as support if you get stuck.
 Let's jump right in!

-In many of of the teaser trailers of Dynatrace, Dynatrace has a persona.
+In many of the teaser trailers of Dynatrace, Dynatrace has a persona.
 We have developed an idea that makes that a reality.
 Our idea was to extend the Dynatrace Platform reach beyond the desktop to capture and process speech in order to respond accurately and appropriately.

 We have been to the front lines and back and have been witness to the rudimentary questions that we 'ask' the Dynatrace's Platform to provide us on a daily basis.
 We believe that these can be channeled through a voice operating system.

-What happened at?
+What happened at 8:00am?
 What is happening right now?
 What is the overall response time of our application?
 In each geography?
 What is our conversion rate?